 "As an instructor, Nani balances being able to challenge and push his students with helping them understand and learn through encouragement and creativity."

 "The trip was an experience I will never forget; my time in Ghana, specifically at Dagbe will continue to affect my life (and musical life).
 I truly appreciate everything you did, from organizing the small details to teaching the drum and dance classes."

 "The restaurants we ate at were exceptional; I did not go hungry in Accra."

 "The experiences I had at the Art Center are something I will remember and would do it again without a doubt."

 "The concerts and performances that were put on for us and taken to were phenomenal.
 I was able to take a lot from just seeing different musicians perform.
 It truly was an honor to see them all perform for us."

 "Daily classes were challenging and helpful.
-The morning classes were always a lot of fun and it was a good thing to get moving around in the morning.
+The morning classes were always much fun, and it was a good thing to get moving around in the morning.
 The afternoon [drum] classes were also very challenging."

 "I appreciated the opportunity to go to the Internet Café when we stayed at the Center.
-It was not necessary, but it certainly made my parents feel better when they heard from me."
+It was unnecessary, but it certainly made my parents feel better when they heard from me."

-"I learned so much about the culture by actually living in the village and being able to talk to and visit with many of the people in the village.
+"I learned so much about the culture by living in the village and talking to and visiting with many of the people there.
 I've made some new friends that I will never forget.
 I came home transformed because of all the "risks" I took while there."

-"I've already started teaching my students some of the things I learned and I plan to teach them some of the simpler dance steps we learned and use them in a program/concert sometime this year.
-I will be presenting some bits of the trip to the elementary music staff for my school district next month, and I've also been asked to share my video and pictures and to share a bit about the trip with a women's group in my church.
+"I've already started teaching my students some of the things I learned, and I plan to teach them some of the simpler dance steps we learned and use them in a program/concert sometime this year.
+I will be presenting some bits of the trip to the elementary music staff for my school district next month, and I've also been asked to share my video, pictures, and a bit about the trip with a women's group in my church.
 I'm sure they will love it!
-This trip wasn't just a "vacation" for me, it was an experience!"
+This trip wasn't just a "vacation" for me; it was an experience!"